 Specialize in Caring

-Poplar Springs Animal Hospital was founded in 1983 by Dr. Chip's Dad, who we fondly call "Big Doc" when he is on the premises and lending his expertise.
+Poplar Springs Animal Hospital was founded in 1983 by Dr. Chip's Dad,

 "One of the things that makes this practice special is our heritage," said Dr. Chip.
 "It gives me a finer appreciation of Meridian and its people — this is MY home and I have dedicated myself to being a true contributor to the community."